dpaulat/worldengine-cpp/docs/biomes.rst

 At its heart the mathematical operation is not too complicated.
 Both Temperature values and Humidity values are normalized to a range of 0 to 1.
 The Temperature value is then fed into a function that returns a new value that also has a range of 0 to 1.
 The original Humidity value is multiplied by this number and the new Humidity value is determined.

-If we assume for just a moment that the value of **-gv** is 1 then the Temperature function is relatively simple.
-It is a straight line that runs from **-go** to 1 as Temperature runs from 0 to 1.
-Thus, on the default settings (**-go** = .2) we would multiply the original Humidity value by .2 when Temperature is 0 and we would multiply it by 1 when the Temperature is 1.
-If we were to use a straight line (**-gv** = 1) then we would multiply by .6 when Temperature is .5, .4 when the Temperature is .25, etc. We do this because without the offset value (**-go**) we find that we are multiplying by numbers that are too small at the coldest end of the Temperature scale resulting in too much **Polar Desert** terrain.
+If we assume for just a moment that the value of **--gamma-value** is 1 then the Temperature function is relatively simple.
+It is a straight line that runs from **--gamma-offset** to 1 as Temperature runs from 0 to 1.
+Thus, on the default settings (**--gamma-offset** = 0.2) we would multiply the original Humidity value by 0.2 when Temperature is 0 and we would multiply it by 1 when the Temperature is 1.
+If we were to use a straight line (**--gamma-value** = 1) then we would multiply by 0.6 when Temperature is 0.5, 0.4 when the Temperature is 0.25, etc. We do this because without the offset value (**--gamma-offset**) we find that we are multiplying by numbers that are too small at the coldest end of the Temperature scale resulting in too much **Polar Desert** terrain.

 While this offset gives us better results in the colder ranges we find that unfortunately it has a tendency to push the average rainfall up a bit too much in the middle ranges.
 In order to correct for this we use the following function:

 .. math::
   f(Temperature) = Temperature ^{GV}

-where "GV" is the **-gv** variable.
+where "GV" is the **--gamma-value** variable.
 This is the same basic function that is used in `gamma correction <https://en.wikipedia.org/wiki/Gamma_correction>`_ and so we have appropriated the term "gamma value" and "gamma offset" to describe our variables (although to be technical our function is not actually a gamma curve).

-It should be noted for technical reasons that the curve is actually calculated first, then compressed and shifted by amounts determined by the offset variable (**-go**).
+It should be noted for technical reasons that the curve is actually calculated first, then compressed and shifted by amounts determined by the offset variable (**--gamma-offset**).
 This means that the value for f(Temperature) will always range from the offset variable to 1.

-To ensure that the **-gv** and **-go** variables are producing a good curve it may be desirable to generate a scatter plot when the planet is being created.
+To ensure that the **--gamma-value** and **--gamma-offset** variables are producing a good curve it may be desirable to generate a scatter plot when the planet is being created.

 .. image:: https://raw.githubusercontent.com/Mindwerks/worldengine-data/master/images/examples/scatter_plot_example.png
    :align: center